 In Medieval times, Knights did not carry physical money because of the threat of theft.
 They had a ring that they would use to stamp a bill.
 A person who presented this bill to the relevant authorities would get paid accordingly.

-13. Money made from fabric
+13. Currency made from fabric

 US bills look like paper but they are actually made from cloth.